caseywebdev/react-list/README.md

 #### Props

+##### initialIndex

+Optionally specify an index to scroll to after mounting.
+For the `UniformList`, this can be any index less than `length`.
+For the variable height `List`, however, this value must be less than `pageSize`.

 ##### itemRenderer(index, key)

 A function that receives an index and a key and returns the content to be